airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 ```

 {% hint style="info" %}
-If Gradle uses too much/too little CPU, adjust the `workers.max` property in the `gradle.properties` file accordingly.
+If Gradle uses too much/too little CPU, it helps to tune the number of CPU cores it uses.

+Adjust this by either,
+1. Setting an env var: `export GRADLE_OPTS="-Dorg.gradle.workers.max=3"`.
+2. Setting a cli option: `./gradlew build --max-workers 3`
+3. Setting the `org.gradle.workers.max` property in the `gradle.properties` file.
 {% endhint %}

 {% hint style="info" %}